drivendataorg/scipy_proceedings/papers/drivendata/main.md

 Precision and recall values for a selection of label classes.
 The top half are the top 10 label classes ranked by F1 score, while the bottom half are the bottom 10 label classes ranked by F1 score.
 The parenthetical annotation gives the number of observations of that class.
 :::

+For an indirect comparison[^footnote-image-benchmarking], SpeciesNet, the model used by Wildlife Insights, report a 81.9% accuracy, 80.7 species-weighted-average F1 score, and 54.2 macro-averaged F1 score on a test dataset of 42,791 images with 101 lable classes[@doi:10.1049/cvi2.12318].
+This comparison shows that Zamba's pretrained model is in an approximate comparable range of performance as the published results of similar tools.

+[^footnote-image-benchmarking]: As discussed for video species classification, it is difficult to report meaningful direct comparisons to other tools or study results.
+There are not well-established standard benchmarking procedures and datasets, and the high degree of variance in attributes across camera trap deployments means that performance is highly sensitive to similarity to the training data, and that metrics reported on one dataset do not necessarily translate well to others.

 ## Depth estimation for videos

 Statistical models can be used to estimate animal abundance from camera trapping [@doi:10.1111/cobi.13517].
 One such method is the distance sampling framework [@doi:10.1016/j.ecoinf.2021.101536], which combines the frequency of animal sightings with the distance of each animal from the camera to estimate a species' full population size [@doi:10.1111/2041-210X.12790].
 In the following sections, we outline the training data, model architecture, and performance of Zamba’s depth estimation approach for videos.